On Ma\~n\'e's critical value for the two-component Hunter-Saxton system and a infnite dimensional magnetic Hopf-Rinow theorem: Mañé's critical value and the Hopf--Rinow theorem for the (M2HS)

-The goal of this section is to extend \Cref{t:mane for SiL} to the magnetic system \((\MAC, \GH, \vardalp)\) and, using this, to provide a Hopf-Rinow theorem for the solutions of \eqref{(M2HS)}.
-This is one of the main results of this work:
+The goal of this section is to extend \Cref{t:mane for SiL} to the magnetic system \((\MAC, \GH, \vardalp)\) and, based on this extension, to establish a Hopf--Rinow type theorem for solutions of \eqref{(M2HS)}.
+This constitutes one of the main results of the present work:

 \begin{thm} Mané's critical value for the system is given by:

 Let \(q_0 := (\varphi_0, \tau_0)\) and \(q_1 := (\varphi_1, \tau_1)\) be two points on \(\MAC\), and denote by \(\langle \varPhi(q_0), \varPhi(q_1)\rangle_{L^2}\) the \(L^2\)-Hermitian product of their images under the Madelung transform.\\ For every \(k > 0\), let \(\mathcal{G}_k(q_0,q_1)\) denote the set of magnetic geodesics with energy \(k\) connecting \(q_0\) and \(q_1\).
 The following cases hold: \begin{enumerate} \item If \(k > \tfrac{1}{8}\), then \(\mathcal{G}_k(q_0,q_1) \neq \varnothing\). \item If \(k = \tfrac{1}{8}\), then \(\mathcal{G}_k(q_0,q_1) \neq \varnothing\) if and only if \(\langle \varPhi(q_0), \varPhi(q_1)\rangle_{L^2} \neq 0\). \item If \(k < \tfrac{1}{8}\), the following subcases apply: \begin{enumerate} \item If \(\left\vert \langle \varPhi(q_0), \varPhi(q_1)\rangle_{L^2} \right\vert > \sqrt{1-8k}\), then \(\mathcal{G}_k(q_0,q_1) \neq \varnothing\). \item If \(\left\vert \langle \varPhi(q_0), \varPhi(q_1)\rangle_{L^2} \right\vert = \sqrt{1-8k}\), there exist \(a_k, b_k \in \mathbb{R}\) with \(b_k > 0\) such that \(\mathcal{G}_k(q_0,q_1) \neq \varnothing\) if and only if